DHTMLX/docs-todolist/docs/api/rest_api/routes/PUT routes/Put_tasks.md

 ### Description

-@short:Returns an empty object in case a task is modified as requested
+@short:Returns an empty promise in case a task is modified as requested

 The route handles the PUT request made to the **'/tasks{id}'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to perform the **update-task** operation (see [**update-task**](api/methods/updatetask_method.md)).